bones-codes/instant-archlinux-on-mac/README.md

 * Installs without USB.
 * Installs without needing network drivers.
 * Installs without needing video drivers.
-* Installs 100% in Mac OSX with no rebooting neeed.
+* Installs 100% in macOS with no rebooting neeed.
 * When you do choose to use Arch Linux it should be 100% usable by simply rebooting.
 * Very quick install.
 If your bandwidth is fast enough the whole install takes under 10 minutes.
 * Easy to remove and revert back to normal.

 ## Installed Programs
 * rEFInd with rEFInd minimal theme
-* KDE Plasma, XCFE4, and Awesome window desktop managers
+* Awesome window desktop manager
 * SDDM with Archlinux Theme
 * Infinality Fonts preconfigured and installed
 * Latest Intel, Nvidia, and AMD/ATI Radeon drivers (DKMS)
 * Network Drivers and Broadcom firmware preinstalled and setup
 * Network manager and applets setup for lan or wifi use
-* Powerline with Powerline fonts installed
 * tmux, vim preinstalled
 * Google Chrome
 * Sound system preconfigured (Alsa/Pulseaudio)
-* Mac OSX Drive is shared read only
+* macOS Drive is shared read only
 * Development Tools plus python2, python3, & ruby
 * Thermald and cpupower
 * Mac Fan control daemon
-* Terminals: xfce4-terminal, konsole, gnome-terminal, vte3
+* Terminals: xfce4-terminal, xterm, vte3
 * xf86-input-mtrack package installed and configured
 * Yaourt for AUR